- What is Interlibrary Loan?

 Materials will be checked out to you when you pick them up.
 Any special conditions will be on a label attached to the front of the item.
 Please leave this label on the item when you return it, as it ensures that the item will be properly cleared from your borrowing record.

-Photocopies are usually mailed to you and are yours to keep.
+Article requests are generally delivered electronically through your ILLiad account.
+If necessary, you can request a photocopy.
+Photocopies are mailed to you and are yours to keep.

 How long is the loan period?